earthly/earthly/docs/earthly-config/earthly-config.md

 #### substitute

-If specified, a regular expression substitution will be preformed to determine which URL is cloned by git.
+If specified, a regular expression substitution will be performed to determine which URL is cloned by git.
 Values like `$1`, `$2`, ... will be replaced with matched subgroup data.
 If no substitute is given, a URL will be created based on the requested SSH authentication mode.

 See the [Authentication guide](../guides/auth.md) for a guide on setting up authentication with self-hosted git repositories.